-- (24) Where a student is prevented from submitting an assessment task by the required date due to unforeseen circumstances, they may contact their lecturer or Subject Coordinator via email or the learning management system to discuss the matter.
-This should occur in advance of the assessment due date, if possible, and no later than 24 hours after the assessment due date. - (25) The lecturer or Subject Coordinator considers the circumstances and may approve a short extension up to 48 hours to complete the assessment task.
+- (25) Students who are prevented from submitting an assessment task by the required date due to unforeseen circumstances may email the lecturer or Subject Coordinator who will email approval of a short extension up to 48 hours to complete an assessment task.
 Only one (1) short term extension per assessment task is permitted.
-It may not be possible to provide an extension for some assessment tasks such as practical assessments scheduled for a particular day or assessments undertaken during the examination period. - (26) If longer than 48 hours is required to complete the assessment task, a student must submit an Assessment Extension (HE) Request Form with supporting documentation to specialconsideration@melbournepolytechnic.edu.au.
-The Student's ID course name will be included in the email subject heading with the completed request form.
-The Course Administrator/Academic Services Officer enters the details into the Special Consideration Register. - (27) Unforeseen circumstances and supporting documentation include: - a.
+It may not be possible to provide an extension for some assessment tasks such as practical assessments scheduled for a particular day, or assessments undertaken during the examination period. - (26) Students can apply for an extension of more than 48 hours by submitting an Assessment Extension (HE) Request Form with supporting documentation to the course administration email address.
+The Student's ID and course name must be included in the email subject heading with the completed request form.
+The Course Administrator/Academic Services Officer enters the details into the Special Consideration Register. - (27) Supporting documentation for unforeseen circumstances could include: - a.
 Medical certificate or relevant supporting documentation from a Student Counsellor for bereavement, accident or illness. - b.
-Relevant supporting documentation from a Student Counsellor, landlord, financial institution, government agency or other source due to disruption of living arrangements, financial or family circumstances. - c.
-Relevant supporting documentation from a Student Counsellor or other source detailing the situation and impact on the student's capacity to complete the assessment due to unexpected government rules or legislative changes or other events (e.g. extreme weather events or Pandemics). - d.
-Relevant supporting documentation from electricity or internet service provider, screen shots including date and time of problem due to technical issues experienced during online assessments. - (28) The Subject Coordinator reviews and approves, as appropriate, the completed application in consultation with the lecturer and the decision is forwarded to the Course Administrator. - (29) The Course Administrator/Academic Services Officer prepares the written outcome response and distributes to the student.
-This must be completed within two (2) working days of receiving the application. - (30) A student may be granted up to ten (10) working days to complete the assessment task. - (31) The lecturer updates the learning management system with the approved extension submission date. - (32) A student must attach the approved form to their assessment task when submitting the assessment task via the learning management system or in person via hard copy. - (33) A student granted an extension is normally provided with feedback on the submitted assessment within ten (10) working days of the agreed submission date. - (34) Where a student does not submit an Assessment Extension (HE) Request Form or the assessment task by the due date, 5% of the total possible marks will be deducted for each overdue day, up to ten (10) working days.
-Assessments submitted after ten (10) working days, will not be marked, and given a fail grade. - (35) Where a student has submitted an Assessment Extension (HE) Request Form and does not submit the assessment task by the agreed extended due date, the assessment task will not be marked and automatically given a fail grade.
+Documentation from a Student Counsellor, landlord, financial institution, government agency or other source due to disruption of living arrangements, financial or family circumstances. - c.
+Documentation from a Student Counsellor or other source detailing the situation and impact on the student's capacity to complete the assessment due to unexpected government rules or legislative changes or other events (e.g. extreme weather events or Pandemics). - d.
+Documentation from electricity or internet service provider, screen shots including date and time of problem due to technical issues experienced during online assessments. - (28) The Subject Coordinator reviews and approves, as appropriate, the completed application in consultation with the lecturer and the documentation is maintained in student file. - (29) The Course Administrator/Academic Services Officer or delegate prepares the written outcome response and distributes to the student.
+This must be completed within two (2) working days of receiving the application. - (30) A student may be granted up to ten (10) working days to complete the assessment task. - (31) The Subject Coordinator updates the learning management system with the approved extension submission date. - (32) A student must attach the approved form to their assessment task when submitting the assessment task via the learning management system or in person via hard copy. - (33) A student granted an extension is normally provided with feedback on the submitted assessment within ten (10) working days of the agreed submission date. - (34) Where a student does not submit an Assessment Extension (HE) Request Form or the assessment task by the due date, 5% of the total possible marks will be deducted for each overdue day, up to two weeks (ten (10) working days).
+Assessments submitted after this two week period will not be marked, thereby receiving a fail (zero (0)) grade. - (35) Where a student has submitted an Assessment Extension (HE) Request Form and does not submit the assessment task by the agreed extended due date, the assessment task will not be marked and automatically given a fail grade.

-- (36) Failure to submit assessment tasks may result in ineligibility for moderation, supplementary assessment or conceded pass. - (37) The Course Administrator/Academic Services Officer maintains a register of assessment extension requests and decisions for reporting to the Examinations and Integrity Committee.
+- (36) Failure to submit assessment tasks may result in ineligibility for moderation, supplementary assessment or conceded pass. - (37) The Course Administrator/Academic Services Officer maintains a record of assessment extension requests and decisions for reporting to the Results and Integrity Committee.